fliphess/esp8266_mqtt_doorbell_notifier/README.md

 To prevent the doorbell from locking and ringing all day while I'm at work or annoying little neighbour kids playing with the doorbells, throttling is activated after the button has been pressed multiple times.

+Additionally you can disable the button over mqtt and http in case of a nasty hangover.

 ## Setup